Or: How to survive a science course, with special attention to the problems of studying physics

 Review the prerequisites for the course.
 These are the concepts and math skills that you should have mastered in order to succeed in learning the material.
-The math prerequisites for this course are described in the FAQs page.
+The math prerequisites for this course are described in the course overview page and the FAQs page.
 If you have any questions about your readiness for the course, be sure to ask for help during our first session.
 I will arrange to work with you so that you can gain the required skills quickly.

 Every science course has as its main components lectures, reading assignments, labs, and lots of homework to prepare you for taking quizzes and exams.
-In addition to these, our online course has this website, the conference center, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
-Keeping track of all the components can be at daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text, and the conference center.
+In addition to these, our online course has this website, the Moodle, and e-mail to provide the functions that would normally exist in talking to your teacher face-to-face, or looking at a bulletin board or whiteboard.
+Keeping track of all the components can be a daunting task, especially at first, so plan to spend some time becoming familiar with the course website, your text, and the Moodle.
 Once you have mastered the mechanics of using these tools, you can concentrate on learning the material that they contain.

 Why are there so many parts to the course?
 Well, part of the reason is that you learn in many ways.
 You memorize facts, you comprehend relationships, and eventually, you understand concepts.
 You learn by reading, by seeing pictures and graphs, by watching demonstrations of processes, by participating in discussions, and by applying what you are learning to specific situations in the homework and labs.
 You "cement" what you've learned by teaching others.
 The organization and materials of the course require that you take all these approaches.